Bernardo-MG/cookiecutter-python-library/README.rst

 - Customized setup.py module to minimize configuration, and using tox for the tests
 - Docs using `Sphinx`_ and the `Sphinx Docs Theme`_
 - Prepared to run tests through tox
-- Prepared to run tests on Python 2.6, 2.7, 3.2, 3.3, 3.4
+- Prepared to run tests on Python 2 and 3
 - Prepared to run tests on pypy and pypy 3
-- Prepared to run tests on Jython
 - Prepared to run coverage tests and integrate with `Coveralls`_
 - Prepared to run tests for the `Sphinx`_ documentation